vorburger/LearningKubernetes-CodeLabs/docs/krm.md

    Note how the YAML file shown is an extended version of the [echo.pod.yaml](files/echo.pod.yaml) which we _applied_.
 The additional fields are what the Kubernetes added to it when it _reconciled_ the _intent_ expressed by our original YAML.

+1. This _Pod_ is a (built-in) KRM API resource "kind".
+We can see all of them like this:

+       k api-resources
+       k api-versions

+1. We can learn more about each of them, as well as detailed documentation about the respective resource's fields:

+       k explain pod
+       k explain pod.spec.containers.image

 1. Clean up:

        k delete pod echoserver